 I know you guys are going to LOVE these Gluten-Free Banana Chocolate Chip Muffins.
 If you make them, definitely let me know in the comments below!

-You'd never know these Banana Chocolate Chip Muffins were gluten-free thanks to my favorite GF flour.
+You'd never know these Banana Chocolate Chip Muffins are gluten-free and dairy-free.
+They're super moist, naturally sweet thanks to extra-ripe bananas, and deliciously addicting.

 - 3 large extra-ripe bananas